cb125/Dynamics/README.md

 Charlow, Simon.
 2016.
 Post-suppositions and semantic theory.
 Lingbuzz/003243.
 To appear in *Journal of Semantics*.
+Cumulative readings and multiple modified numerals.
+Higher-order quantifiers versus relations on *sets* of assignments.
+New argument that an update semantics solves content problems.

 Elliott, Patrick.
 2020.
 Under review.
 Toward a principled logic of anaphora. https://ling.auf.net/lingbuzz/005562.